Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 - This constraints is added to the constraint system of the expression the callable reference is used in;
 - A callable reference is deemed applicable if the constraint system is sound;
 - Of all the applicable candidates, the resolution sets are built and the most specific candidate is chosen.
-  This process is performed the same way as for [choosing candidates][Choosing the most specific function from the overload candidate set] for function calls.
+  This process is performed the same way as for [choosing candidates][Choosing the most specific candidate from the overload candidate set] for function calls.

 For example, let's consider the two following functions: